| Panzer Grenadier: Divisione Corazzata

 By Doug McNair

-The latest product to come over the wire from Mike is Divisione Corazzata, a Panzer Grenadier module that focuses on Italian medium and heavy tank designs that were never built but could have made a difference on the battlefield.
+Divisione Corazzata is a Panzer Grenadier module that focuses on Italian medium and heavy tank designs that were never built but could have made a difference on the battlefield.
 The module includes ten new scenarios, and uses maps and counters from Desert Rats, Afrika Korps, Eastern Front, Road to Berlin, Fronte Russo, Battle of the Bulge and Elsenborn Ridge.

 Most importantly, it’s the first Panzer Grenadier product to use the alternative history Italian tank pieces from the Gold Club counter sheet #2.
 These latter units give Italian armored formations a much better chance against their Allied counterparts, and allow the Italian player to be a lot more aggressive on the battlefield.